Abnormal dense and dilute nuclear systems: Strangelets, strange and hybrid stars

-The neutrino emissivity of quark matter was first considered by Iwamoto in Ref.~\cite{Iwamoto1982}.
+The neutrino emissivity of the quark matter was first calculated by Naoki Iwamoto in Ref.~\cite{Iwamoto1982}.
 In Ref.~\cite{Pizzochero1991} the surface temperature of the strange star was found to be lower than that of a neutron star of the same age (ordinary or with mesonic condensates).
-The effect of color superconductivity on the cooling of strange and hybrid stars has been studied in Refs.~\cite{Blaschke:1999qx,Blaschke:2000dy,Grigorian:2004jq} and subsequent works.
+The effect of the color superconductivity on the cooling of strange and hybrid stars for $T<T_{opac}$ has been first studied in Refs.~\cite{Blaschke:1999qx,Blaschke:2000dy,Grigorian:2004jq} and in some subsequent works.
 Some models show that cooling can be so fast that strange stars may presently have temperatures smaller than the cosmic microwave background radiation~\cite{Shaulov2022,Shaulov2023}.